lezuber/lezuber.github.io/content/pages/Zettelkasten Method.md

 ---
-type:
+categories:
+tags:
 - 🌳 Evergreen
+date: 2022-09-26
 title: Zettelkasten Method
-tags:
-categories:
-date: 2022-09-26
 lastMod: 2022-10-04
 ---
 The Zettelkasten, coined by Niklas Luhmann, is a note-taking method to transform information of any source into a personal, lifetime knowledge graph.